Duration:

 DAY 2: PLAYA ROSALINA – MARAMPATA – CHOQUEQUIRAO

-After an early breakfast we will walk for approximately 1 hour to arrive at Playa Rosalina near the Apurimac River (1500m/4,921ft), where we will cross a typical local bridge and hike through a forest of cactus, agaves, and exotic local fruit trees.
-Here we start a gentle, gradual 3-4 hour climb (1,400m/4,593ft gain) from the shores of the Apurimac river to Marampata (2900m/9,514ft) where we have lunch.
-At the end of this path we will see the archaeological complex of Choquequirao for the first time.
-It is an easy 2 hour hike to the Choquequirao ruins (3035m/9,957ft), and on the way we will see a variety of plants and flowers.
-As soon as we arrive to this Inca complex we will visit the farming terraces of Paqchayoc and the house of the waterfall, after which we return to our camping site near Choquequirao.
+After an early breakfast, we will walk for approximately 1 hour to arrive at Playa Rosalina near the Apurimac River (1500m/4,921ft), where we will cross a typical local bridge and hike through a forest of cactus, agaves, and exotic local fruit trees.
+Here we start a gentle, gradual 3-4 hour climb (1,400m/4,593ft gain) from the shores of the Apurimac River to Marampata (2900m/9,514ft), where we have lunch.
+At the end of this path, we will see the archaeological complex of Choquequirao for the first time.
+It is an easy 2-hour hike to the Choquequirao ruins (3035m/9,957ft), and on the way, we will see a variety of plants and flowers.
+As soon as we arrive at this Inca complex, we will visit the farming terraces of Paqchayoc and the waterfall house, after which we will return to our campsite near Choquequirao.
 Here you can taste “cambric,” a local cognac made from sugar cane.

 Walking distance approximately 14km/8.7mi (7-8 hour hike)